 BCM Standards: ISO 22301 & ISO 22313

-ISO 22301 and ISO 22313 are part of a suite of standards being developed by ISO designed to achieve greater societal security.
+ISO 22301 and ISO 22313 are part of this suite of standards developed by ISO and designed to enable organisations to achieve greater levels of security and resilience.

-With the arrival of these internationally recognised BCM standards, organisations will be able to adopt them to implement business continuity management systems (BCMS) at operating sites across different geographical regions and be assured that all are aligned to the same standard.
+The standards allow organisations to implement business continuity management systems (BCMS) at operating sites across different geographical regions and be assured that all are aligned to the same standard.

 All BCM systems and programmes developed and implemented by Teed are fully aligned with current good practice and standards.